Formation of new species in nature. Formation of new species. Links and notes

 Definition and forms of variability

-Genetics studies two main properties of living beings - heredity and variability.
-Variability - the property of organisms to acquire new signs and characteristics of individual development
+Genetics studies two basic properties of living beings - heredity and variability.
+Variability is the property of organisms to acquire new characteristics and features of individual development

 Mutagenic factors

 Factors that cause mutations are called mutagenic factors (mutagens) and are divided into: 1.
 Physical; 2.
 Chemical; 3.
-Biological. to the physical
+Biological.
+To physical m

 Stability and repair of genetic material

-Resistance to changes in the genetic material is provided by: 1.
+Resistance to changes in genetic material is ensured by: 1.
 A diploid set of chromosomes.
 2. DNA double helix.
 3. Degeneracy (redundancy

-The law of homological series of hereditary variability by N.I.
+Law of homological series of hereditary variability N.I.
 Vavilov

-It is known that mutation occurs in different directions.
-However, this diversity is subject to a certain regularity, discovered in 1920 by N.I.
+It is known that mutation occurs in various directions.
+However, this diversity is subject to a certain pattern, discovered in 1920 by N.I.
 Vavilov.
-He formulated the law of homol
+He formulated the law homol

-The types of inheritance and forms of manifestation of genetic inclinations in humans are very diverse, and differentiation between them requires special methods of analysis, first of all, genealogical,
+The types of inheritance and forms of manifestation of genetic inclinations in humans are very diverse and differentiation between them requires special methods analysis, primarily genealogical, p

-The study of twins is one of the main methods of human genetics.
-There are identical twins that arise from one egg fertilized by one sperm.
+Twin studies are one of the main methods of human genetics.
+There are identical twins, which arise from one egg fertilized by one sperm.
 They arise due to

 Dermatoglyphics method

-This is a science that studies the hereditary conditionality of the patterns that form skin lines on the fingertips, palms and soles of a person.
+This is a science that studies the hereditary determination of the patterns that form the lines of the skin on the tips of the fingers, palms and soles of a person.
 It turned out that every nation

-Hybrid cells have certain properties that allow the localization of a gene or the linkage of a gene to be determined.
-The loss of human chromosomes from some types of hybrid cells allows you to get a clone
+Hybrid cells have certain properties that make it possible to determine gene localization or gene linkage.
+Loss of human chromosomes from certain types of hybrid cells allows obtaining a clone

-Allows you to study the patterns of manifestation of any symptom or disease in the process of individual development.
+Allows you to study the patterns of manifestation of any sign or disease in the process of individual development.
 There are several periods of human development.
-Antenatal (development before birth
+Antenatal (development before birth)

-The law of homological series by N.I.
-Vavilov (species and genera that are genetically close have similar series of hereditary variability) makes it possible, with certain limitations, to extrapolate the experimental
+N.I.
+Vavilov’s law of homological series (species and genera that are genetically close have similar series of hereditary variability) allows us to extrapolate experimental data with certain restrictions

 Immunological research method

-This method is based on the study of the antigenic composition of cells and fluids of the human body - blood, saliva, gastric juice, etc. Most often, antigens of blood cells are examined: erythro
+This method is based on the study of the antigenic composition of cells and fluids human body– blood, saliva, gastric juice, etc. The most frequently tested antigens of blood cells are erythro

-1) With an autosomal dominant type of inheritance, a violation of the synthesis of structural proteins or proteins that perform specific functions (for example, hemoglobin) is characteristic.
-Phenotypically, while
+1) An autosomal dominant type of inheritance is characterized by a violation of the synthesis of structural proteins or proteins that perform specific functions (for example, hemoglobin).
+Phenotypically, in this case, t

-Chromosomal diseases caused by abnormalities of the sex chromosomes
+Chromosomal diseases caused by abnormalities of sex chromosomes

-Sex chromosomes are the main carriers of genes that control the development of sex, so their numerical or structural abnormalities determine a variety of deviations in sexual development.
+Sex chromosomes are the main carriers of genes that control the development of sex, therefore their numerical or structural abnormalities determine various deviations in sexual development.

 J.B.
 Lamarck's theory of evolution

 In 1858, Charles Darwin and, independently of him, A.R.
-Wallace substantiated the principle of natural selection and the concept of the struggle for existence as the mechanism of this selection.
+Wallace substantiated the principle of natural selection and the idea of the struggle for existence as a mechanism of this selection.
 Theory of evolution by eating

-Microevolution is the initial stage of evolutionary transformations of a population: from the occurrence of hereditary changes to the formation of adaptation and the emergence of new species based on them. study
+Microevolution is the initial stage of evolutionary transformations of a population: from the occurrence of hereditary changes to the formation of adaptation and the emergence of new species on their basis.
+Study

 Factors of evolution

-Changes in the genotypic composition of populations occur under the influence of many events that in one way or another are able to transform populations.
-However, it is possible to distinguish the following
+Changes in the genotypic composition of populations occur under the influence of many events that are able to transform populations in one way or another.
+Nevertheless, it is possible to distinguish the following basic

 Human animal origin concept

-At the heart of modern ideas about the origin of man is the concept according to which man came out of the animal world, and the first scientific evidence in favor of this concept was
+At the core modern ideas about the origin of man lies the concept according to which man came out of the animal world, and the first scientific evidence in favor of this concept was

 Differences between humans and animals

-Man has significant differences from animals, which was also noted by the ancients, for example, Anaxagoras (500-428 BC) and Socrates (469-399 BC) believed that sp
+The man has significant differences from animals, which was also noted by the ancients, for example Anaxagoras (500-428 BC) and Socrates (469-399 BC) believed that sp

 Driving factors of anthropogenesis

-Recall why a population of organisms is considered the basic unit of evolution.
-Describe isolation as an elementary factor in evolution.
+Remember why a population of organisms is considered the basic unit of evolution.
+Describe isolation as an elementary factor of evolution.
 What forms of isolation exist between populations of organisms in nature?

 The main condition for the formation of new species of organisms is isolation.
-As a result, it stops the exchange of genes between individuals of the isolated and other populations.
-This leads to a gradual change in characters in individuals of an isolated population, which leads to its transformation into one or more new species (Fig. 166).
+As a result, the exchange of genes between individuals of the isolated population and the rest of the population stops.
+This leads to a gradual change in characteristics in individuals of an isolated population, which leads to its transformation into one or more new species (Fig. 166).

 Rice.
-166. Scheme of speciation: separate branches - populations
+166. Scheme of speciation: individual branches - populations

-Consequently, the formation of new species of organisms, or speciation, is the process of transformation of individual genetically isolated populations of the original species into new species.
-Depending on the nature of the barriers that prevent the crossing of individuals, two methods of speciation are distinguished - geographical and ecological.
+Consequently, the formation of new species of organisms, or speciation, is the process of transforming individual genetically isolated populations of the original species into new species.
+Depending on the nature of the barriers preventing the interbreeding of individuals, two methods of speciation are distinguished - geographical and ecological.

 Geographic speciation.
 Associated with a change in the range of the original ancestral species.
-Various geographical objects act as barriers to interbreeding of individuals: expanses of land or sea, mountain ranges, deserts, etc. Geographic speciation is carried out in two ways: by dispersal of individuals of a population to new territories or by dividing the former habitat of a population into separate isolated parts.
-As a result, geographical subspecies of the original species are formed, which become the ancestors of independent new species of organisms.
+Various geographical physical objects act as barriers to the crossing of individuals: land or sea spaces, mountain ranges, deserts, etc. Geographic speciation is carried out in two ways: the resettlement of individuals of a population to new territories or the division of the previous habitat of the population into separate isolated parts.
+As a result of this, geographical subspecies of the original species are formed, which become the ancestors of independent new species of organisms.

-An example of geographic speciation by dispersal of individuals to new habitats is the appearance of two species of gulls: herring and black-billed gulls (Fig. 167).
-The ancestral form of these two species was one species of gulls that existed several hundred thousand years ago in the region of the modern Bering Strait (indicated by a cross in the figure).
-From it, by way of settlement to the east and west, several geographical subspecies of gulls were formed (areas of subspecies are indicated in the figure), from which two new species were formed.
+An example of geographic speciation through the dispersal of individuals into new habitats is the appearance of two species of gulls: herring and black-billed gulls (Fig. 167).
+The ancestral form of these two species was a single species of gull that existed several hundred thousand years ago in the area of the modern Bering Strait (indicated by a cross in the figure).
+From it, through settlement to the east and west, several geographical subspecies of gulls were formed (areas of the subspecies are indicated in the figure), from which two new species were formed.

 Rice.
-167. Geographical speciation of two types of gulls: herring and clovers
+167. Geographic speciation of two species of gulls: herring and black-billed gulls

-An example of geographical speciation by dividing the former range of a species into several isolated parts is the appearance of three species of lilies of the valley (Fig. 168).
-The original ancestral type existed several million years ago in the broad-leaved forests of Eurasia.
-In connection with glaciation, the single range of this species was torn into several parts.
-The lily-of-the-valley has survived only in forest areas that have escaped glaciation: in the center and south of Europe, in the Transcaucasus and in the south of the Far East.
-From these surviving populations, three independent species of lilies of the valley subsequently formed, differing in the size of the leaves and the color of the corollas of flowers.
+An example of geographic speciation by dividing the former range of a species into several isolated parts is the appearance of three species of lilies of the valley (Fig. 168).
+The original ancestral type existed several million years ago in deciduous forests Eurasia.
+Due to glaciation, the single habitat of this species was torn into several parts.
+Lily of the valley is preserved only in forest areas that escaped glaciation: in the center and south of Europe, in Transcaucasia and in the south of the Far East.
+From these surviving populations, three independent species of lilies of the valley subsequently formed, differing in the size of the leaves and the color of the flower corollas.

 Rice.
-168. Geographical speciation of three species of lilies of the valley
+168. Geographic speciation of three species of lilies of the valley

-ecological speciation.
-It is associated with a change in the living conditions of the original ancestral species.
-Differences in living conditions of isolated populations act as barriers to interbreeding.
+Ecological speciation.
+Associated with changes in the living conditions of the original ancestral species.
+Differences in the living conditions of isolated populations act as barriers to the crossing of individuals.
 As a result, ecological subspecies are formed, which become the ancestors of new species of organisms.

 An example of ecological speciation is the appearance of several species in the genus Buttercup, growing in places with different humidity (Fig. 169).